rnazmo/proper7y/README.md

 ### How to bump a version of my 'property'

-TODO: delete old version and re-install it?
+1. Delete you old `property` file.
+2. Install a new version of 'property'.
+(See [Installation](https://github.com/rnazmo/property#installation) section.)

 ### Examples